young/ajax-login/README.md

-ajax-login
+Ajax Login
 ==========

-A basic AJAX login screen
+A basic AJAX login screen.
+This example uses a PHP backend it can be easily used with any language.